-There is no duty for Headteachers or Governors to pursue anonymous complaints.
-However, if an anonymous complaint conveys information which may be damaging to the school, it is the Headteacher's decision whether a case needs further investigation.
+There is no duty for Headteachers, the CEO, Governors or Directors to pursue anonymous complaints.
+However, if an anonymous complaint conveys information which may be damaging to the school, it is the Headteachers or CEO's decision whether a case needs further investigation.